planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 A last-ditch attempt to get out of harm’s way, eating up all their effort.
-This works differently than most Actions as it is a Check of
-<span class="smallcaps">Poise</span> vs. the actual *Score* of the
-incoming Attack. .
-If there is any Edge, it becomes a bonus to their Poise for avoiding later Attacks until their next Action.
+This works differently than most Actions as it is a Check of POISE vs. the actual *Score* of the incoming Attack. .
+If there is any Edge, it becomes a bonus to their POISE for avoiding later Attacks until their next Action.

 Like Block, a Dodge may negate even a Felling blow.

-**Check:** <span class="smallcaps">Poise</span> vs. Attack Score
+**Check:** POISE vs. Attack Score

 {: .outcomes }

 >- **Success:** dodge attack entirely.
->- **Edge:** *bonus to Poise defense until their next Action.*
+>- **Edge:** *bonus to POISE defense until their next Action.*
 >- **Failure:** still hit by attack.
 >- **Twists:** *Strain, lose next Action, lose Cover, etc.*

-The Score of a successful Attack will be higher than the target’s POISE.
+The Score of a successful Attack is always higher than the target’s POISE.
 This makes Dodge a desperate and unlikely act.

-- **Misdirect** tricks their flailing foe into striking something else – another enemy, a bridge support, etc. A Misdirected Attack inflicts damage equal to the original raw Attack bonus plus any spent Edge from the Dodge, soaked by the target’s FRAME.
+- **Misdirect** tricks their flailing foe into striking something else – another enemy, a bridge support, etc.
+A Misdirected Attack inflicts damage equal to an Edge Count of: original DAM, plus any spent Edge from the Dodge, minus the target’s FRAME Soak.

 ### Know

 In-character knowledge can uncover helpful facts.
 For example, a scholar translating hieroglyphs inscribed on a door, a detective inferring weight from a set of footprints, a fashionista guessing how long a corpse’s outfit has been out of style, a gambler trying to spot a tell, etc.
-Know is a Check of <span
+Know is a Check of FOCUS vs. a fiat Difficulty for facts, or vs. MOTIVE if used to judge a person.
-class="smallcaps">Nature</span> vs. fiat Difficulty, or vs. <span class="smallcaps">Motive</span> if used on a person.
-If using an investigative or knowledge-related <span class="smallcaps">Focus</span>, it is up to the Player to say why it grants info.
+If using an investigative or knowledge-related FOCUS, it is up to the Player to say why it grants info.

-**Check:** <span class="smallcaps">Nature</span> vs. Difficulty (or vs.
-<span class="smallcaps">Motive</span> if a person)
+**Check:** FOCUS vs. Difficulty (or vs. MOTIVE if a person)

 {: .outcomes }